paulipa/sico-wiki/tools/communication/discord.md

 After you have registered on AUTH you will need to go to the services section on AUTH https://auth.silentcoalition.com/services/ and activate the discod service by pressing the yellow button next to it.

 ### Step 3
-After you click on the activation button the program will direct you to the discord login page. `Log in with the discord user you use normally as your main discord account.` If you are using the discord desktop client make sure that you are using the same account!
+After you click on the activation button the program will direct you to the discord login page. `Log in with the discord user you normally use as your main discord account.` **If you are using the discord desktop client make sure that you are using the same account!**

 ### Step 4
 Allow the bot to invite you to the server.